 Due to limited resources, the Company has not been able to fund exploration programs on Tell during recent years; however, it continues to investigate opportunities to option out the property in order to expand exploration on the project without additional financing being required.
-The Company had not been successful in attracting a purchaser or option partner for the property after continued efforts; therefore, during Q4 2021, the Company recognized an impairment equal to the full amount of the expenditures incurred on the property to September 30, 2021.
-During Q1 2023 and Q1 2024, the Company renewed existing claims for \$4,620 in each respective period, which will expire in October 2024, thus allowing the Company to continue to investigate opportunities to option out the Tell property.
-The gross costs and impairments to the Tell project at June 30, 2024 are \$461,357 and \$452,117, respectively (September 30, 2023 - \$461,357 and \$452,117 respectively).
+The Company had not been successful in attracting a purchaser or option partner for the property after continued efforts; therefore, during 2021, the Company recognized an impairment equal to the full amount of the expenditures incurred on the property.
+During the three months end December 31, 2024, the Company renewed, for a further 12 months, 19 claims (December 31, 2023 - 44 claims) that were the core of the property and showings for a total of \$1,995, (December 31, 2023 - \$4,620) thus allowing the Company to continue to investigate opportunities to option out the Tell property while preserving capital.

+The gross costs and impairments to the Tell project at December 31, 2024, are \$461,357 and \$452,117, respectively (December 31, 2023 - \$461,357 and \$452,117 respectively).